Nonprofit Excellence Awards

 - Blanca Gonzales, Executive Director, i.c. stars Milwaukee

 - Karen Higgins, Executive Director, Milwaukee Christian Center

 - Eric Wynn, General Manager, J.H.
 Findorff & Son Inc.

 The lifetime achievement award is given to a philanthropic member of the southeastern Wisconsin business community who for many years has provided significant support (financial or otherwise) for area nonprofit organizations.

 Corporate Citizen of the Year: This award is given to a for-profit organization in recognition of its impact to a single or multiple nonprofit organizations through financial contributions collective efforts to promote, encourage and organize fundraising efforts and company-sponsored programs and/or events engaging employees to participate in volunteerism.

-- Yabuki Family Foundation
+- WINNER: The Yabuki Family Foundation

 - Milwaukee Bucks Foundation